PriyankaTiwary123/AutoComplete/questions.md

 ## 4. Give 2 ways to prevent components from re-rendering.

 `1.
-Usimg React Pure component for class component or React.memo` The code snippets for this already explained while answering question 1.
+Using React Pure component for class component or React.memo` The code snippets for this already explained while answering question 1.

 `2.
-Usimg UseMemo and UseCallback hooks for functional component`
+Using UseMemo and UseCallback hooks for functional component`

 ```javascript
 import React, { useMemo } from "react";